U.S. Route 258: Jacksonville to Kinston

 US 258 begins at a directional intersection with US 17 Business and NC 24 Business in Jacksonville.
 The business routes head east together as Marine Boulevard toward downtown Jacksonville; US 17 Business heads southwest along Wilmington Highway to meet up with US 17 along the freeway bypass of Jacksonville that also carries NC 24 and leads to Marine Corps Base Camp Lejeune.
 US 258 and NC 24 Business run concurrently along Richlands Highway, a five-lane road with center turn lane, west to the western terminus of the freeway, a four-way intersection at which NC 24 begins to run concurrently with US 258; the west leg of the intersection is NC 53 (Burgaw Highway).
-The U.S. Highway and state highway parallel the New River through a junction with the southern end of NC 111 (Lake Catherine Road) to just south of Richlands, where the highways cross the river and pass through that town.
+The U.S. Highway and state highway parallel the New River through a junction with the southern end of NC 111 (Catherine Lake Road) to just south of Richlands, where the highways cross the river and pass through that town.
 The highways head west out of the town as Kinston Highway.
 West of Richlands NC 24 continues west as five-lane Beulaville Highway toward Beulaville while US 258 curves north along Kinston Highway, which reduces to two lanes.

 US 258 briefly passes through Jones County, where the highway intersects NC 41 at Hargetts Crossroads before entering Lenoir County.
 The U.S. Highway crosses the Trent River and passes through Woodington prior to its junction with US 70 and NC 58 (New Bern Road) just south of the Neuse River in Kinston.
 The roadway continues straight as Queen Street, which carries NC 58, US 70 Business, and US 258 Business across the river into downtown Kinston.
 US 258 runs concurrently northwest along the US 70 four-lane divided highway; the two U.S. Highways have an intersection with NC 11 and NC 55 (Old Pink Hill Road) before crossing the river and meeting the other end of the highways' business routes, which follow Vernon Avenue.
 US 258 and US 70 follow Vernon Avenue a short distance west to where US 258 turns north.
 The U.S. Highway has an at-grade crossing with the North Carolina Railroad and meets the western end of NC 148 (C.F.
 Harvey Parkway), which serves Kinston Regional Jetport and the North Carolina Global TransPark.